How does life insurance work in UK?

 Many things can influence how long your term should be, such as:

-Compare term life insurance through Reassured to find the right cover to meet your needs at the best available price.
+Compare term life insurance through Reassured to find the right cover to meet your needs at our best available price.

 We can help you to conduct a full level term vs decreasing term quote comparison.

-Whole of life insurance is a form of life assurance, meaning cover lasts for life.
+Whole of life insurance is a form of life assurance, meaning cover lasts for the rest of your life.

 This guarantees a pay out to your loved ones no matter when you pass away.